Financial Market & Corporate Outcomes (FMCO)

 • 7-8 April 2022: Cryptocurrency asset investment with financial support from Region Bretagne (jointly with AI driven business and Future Finance and Economics Association)

-• Scientific committee member of two external Cryptocurrency research conferences, Southampton University, 2021 and Durham University, 2022 (Roman MATKOVSKYY, Akanksha JALAN)
+• Scientific committee member of the external Cryptocurrency research conferences, Southampton University, 2021 and Durham University, 2022, International University of Monaco (Roman MATKOVSKYY, Akanksha JALAN)

 Dissemination of research by teaching